Thermal Imaging Confirms Unique Electromagnetic Properties of Aires Resonator Surface — ICICT 2026

 Experimental Setup

-• The surface temperature distribution was continuously recorded using a Testo 890 thermal imager (spectral sensitivity: 8–14 μm)
+• Surface temperature distribution recorded using a Testo 890 thermal imager (spectral sensitivity: 8–14 μm)

-• Three temperature readings were tracked simultaneously: (1) Peltier battery surface, (2) central region of the resonator with self-affine relief, (3) peripheral region of the resonator (smooth polished silicon)
+• Three temperature readings tracked: (1) Peltier battery surface, (2) central region with self-affine relief, (3) peripheral region (smooth polished silicon)

 Results